racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Tasklets.md

 The `tags` contain the tags used to call the tasklet.
 The tags tuple is not necessarily required to be exactly the same as the tags build via the folder names or inside the tasklet.

 The `params` dictionary can contain a set of key-value pairs.
-This dictionary is populated throughout the whole PyLabs framework.
+This dictionary is populated throughout the whole Pylabs framework.
 As shown in the example above, you add the value `something` to the key `result`.
 If you call another tasklet with the same `params` dictionary, the dictionary has one more key-value pair, compared to the one used in the shown tasklet.

 Beware that a tasklet should execute one and only one task, so don't execute more than one task in the tasklet.